 Hoopers was introduced to this country in 2017 and is now one of the fastest growing canine sports activities.

 Agility remains a fantastic sport for many dogs, but it requires the learning of numerous handling manoeuvres, weaving and contacts, and is physically demanding.
-Hoopers still requires learning some handling techniques and verbal cues, but it is designed to be active and fun without the same degree of stress on canine bodies.
-My nearly 14 year old girl Mattie, who retired from agility a while ago, has relished playing this new game and thinks she is the bee’s knees again!
+Hoopers still requires learning handling techniques and verbal cues, but it is designed to be active and fun without the same degree of stress on canine bodies.
+My wonderful girl Mattie, who enjoyed a successful agility career, relished playing this new game right up to when we lost her just before her 14th birthday.

 For full details of what the sport entails, please visit the web site of the founding body caninehoopersuk.co.uk

 If you have not worked with us recently or are a new client, we will arrange a private Introductory session and then tie you into a class or continue with one to one training.
 All private lessons are £25 per hour.